clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 2. It is langage-dependent, as the entry is expressed in the langage chosen by the user at the time.
 3. Depending on the langage (and it is the case in French), it is even gender-dependent, so the string will not be the same depending on the individual settings of the user.

-It becomes worse (and almost is a joke at this point), as the string itself changes over time depending on the version of Facebook and the conventions there are applying at the time.
+It becomes worse (and almost is a joke at this point), as **the string itself changes over time depending on the version of Facebook** and the conventions they are applying at the time, an example being the entries in the file recording the correspondences with Facebook Support, where I found two possible strings describing the anonymous signaling of a publication :

+1. "You have anonymously signaled the publication of _xy_ for _abc_ reasons (in French "Vous avez signalé anonymement la publication de _xy_ pour _abc_).
+2. "You have signaled the publication of _xy_ in an anonymous way for _abc_ reasons (in French "Vous avez signalé la publication de _xy_ de manière anonyme pour _abc_).

+In consequence, the regular expressions used have to be realy robust in order to work on every string version of the action one is trying to tokenize.

+To conclude, the high variability of formats encountered in the Facebook download data makes it difficult to dig deep in an automated way and must be adapted case-by-case to achieve a high granularity of details.